-OverviewThe Department of Language and Culture consists of seven programs: Comparative Studies in Language and Culture, Systems in Language and Culture, Contemporary Interdisciplinary Cultural Studies, Language and Communication, Education in Language and Culture, Linguistics and Language Informatics, and Language and Cognitive Sciences.
+OverviewThe Department of Language and Culture consists of six programs: Interdisciplinary Cultural Formations, Culture and Representation, Sociolinguistic and Communication Sciences, Second Language Education, Theoretical Linguistics and Digital Humanities, and Language and Cognitive Sciences.

 Members of our program of education and research analyze the mechanisms of languages and linguistic codes that enable effective communication among the various traditions and cultures of the world.
 We endeavor to develop basic linguistic theory as well as advanced skills in the utilization of linguistic and cultural information, natural language processing, and language engineering based on mathematical models and grammatical theory.
 Our goal is to establish a system of education and research that transcends traditional frameworks, to provide the best possible training for future leaders in the field.